t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method returns a list of all territories.
+This method returns  a list of all territories.

-该方法返回一个包含所有territory的列表, 是否需要添加关于territory的筛选, 如name, 创建者.
+Need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### createItem